MajidovAvaz/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

     plt.grid(True)
     plt.show()
 ```
+It doesnt produce a plot because it needs input from the simulation first.
 The following code below builds on the Buffon’s Needle simulation and includes a visual representation of the needle drops:

 - Red needles indicate those that **crossed** a line.